Skip to content

 Step 7: Check Your Channels

-You should now see three channels in the Channels tab:
+You should now see four channels in the Channels tab:

 2. chgme-squad — placeholder for your squad (you'll customize in Step 8)